MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 ---

 OSS is a wonderful thing!
-I was so grateful for the things I used that I started contributing to OSS as a retribution!
-If you want to get started with OSS contributions, here's several ways to do it.
+I was so grateful for the things I used that I started contributing to OSS as retribution!
+If you want to get started with OSS contributions, here are several ways to do it.

 In each section I'm going to present a topic, explain it, and link some Pull Request that I did in that "category" so you can take a look to get inspired/learn something.

 ## 🐛 Bugfixes

 If you fix a bug, maintainers will **love** you.
-It can be a bug you found, or a issue tagged with a [`bug`][bug-issues] label.
+It can be a bug you found, or an issue tagged with a [`bug`][bug-issues] label.
 It is a good opportunity to fix that 1px misaligned item that is bothering you since forever.

 Or maybe you tried something and it didn't work quite well on your machine.
 If you figure out what